 Two tips were all I needed to realise my mistake.
 I was guided by Dr. Tanaphong Uthayaratana, or Mind, a counselling psychologist from Thailand, working with A Kind Place.
 He taught me that what I lacked were communication and understanding.
 Understanding meant understanding ourselves and others while communication meant sharing what we mean to each other.
 Without communication, we would not be able to understand each other, leading to the downfall of our relationships.

 The mindful communication course breaks down the idea of mindful communication in relationships and how we can use it to strengthen and maintain our relationships, be it with friends, loved ones and partners.
 Mindful communication can be separated into two parts, mindful listening, and mindful speaking.

-- Listening without judgement: Having someone open up to you means they trust you enough not to judge what they say.
-Not judging involves keeping an open mind, allowing them to speak.
+- Listening without judgment: Having someone open up to you means they trust you enough not to judge what they say.
+Not judging involves keeping an open mind and allowing them to speak.
 You do not need to agree with what they say, but do not put them down or shame them.

-- Reflecting to show understanding: Sometimes we can show understanding through repeating what they have said.
+- Reflecting to show understanding: Sometimes we can show understanding by repeating what they have said.
 This shows that we are actively listening to them.

 - Do not interrupt: It’s common for us to want to interrupt.
 Sometimes people say things that we might not agree with or we want to jump in to give our opinions.
 In order to give listen to them 100%, let them finish before you say what you want to say

 In my situation with my friend, I started by asking him what was on his mind, why he was upset and what went wrong.
 Though hesitant at first, I provided him reassurance that it was safe to share.
 He slowly opened up to me and explained the matter.
 I listened carefully and tried to understand every word he said, making me recognise the error in my ways.